konst8/Bodiless-JS/Development/Contributing.md

 - "priority": The issue is accepted for development and will be prioritized by the core team.
 Pull requests are welcome, but the issue will likely be assigned a developer from the core team and be included in an upcoming sprint.
+- "help wanted": The issue is accepted for develop but it is NOT prioritized by the core team.
+Pull requests are welcome.

+In addition each label will be set on the issue to help with additional categorizing.
+- "bug": Issue with current behavior.
+- "enhancement": Feature enhancement.
+- "documentation": Documentation change/request/addition.
+- "testing enhancement": Automation story enhancements.
+- "windows": Bug specific to Windows platform.

+Additional labels that can be used as needed:
+- "duplicate": Duplicate of another issue or bug.
+- "invalid": This doesn't seem right.
+- "question": Further information is requested.
+Submitter should respond with more information/clarifications.
+- "dependencies": Pull requests that update a dependency file.

 ## Commits